 Non-means tested benefits: these benefits are available regardless of the amount of your income or value of your assets.
 There are other criteria that you must meet to qualify, but they are not related to your financial means.
 Two of the currently available non-means tested programs include Social Security Disability Insurance (SSDI) and Medicare.

 Means tested benefits: to be eligible for these benefits you must demonstrate that your income and the value of your assets do not exceed certain limits.
-Three of the currently available means tested programs include Supplemental Security Income (SSI), Medicaid, and Veterans Administration Benefits.
+Three of the currently available means tested programs include Supplemental Security Income (SSI), Texas Medicaid, and Veterans Administration Benefits.

 It is important to understand that even though a beneficiary might not currently receive a means tested benefit, he or she may be eligible for such benefits in the future.
 Because of that, your estate plan should be flexible to accommodate the changing needs of the beneficiary.